Skip to main content

 New instructors

-New instructors take part in one-to-one training with a member of staff from Safe and Accessible Travel Promotion and Outreach branch.
+New instructors take part in one-to-one training with a member of staff from the Active Travel Team.
 They explain the course content, look at the playground, give a suggested layout and help prepare for the lessons.

-Schools should list the name of teachers who would like to become instructors on the registration form sent to the Safe and Accessible Travel Promotion and Outreach office.
+Schools should list the name of teachers who would like to become instructors on the registration form sent to the Active Travel Team.

-For more information, contact the Safe and Accessible Travel Promotion and Outreach branch:
+For more information, contact the Active Travel Team:

 More useful links